Is the Sony Bravia 8 II the best OLED in 2025? Hands-on Review

-Sony Bravia 8 II UK Pricing
+Sony Bravia 8 II Review: Pricing & Availability

-While the Sony Bravia 8 II steps in to replace the outgoing A95L - this time, Sony is shaking things up with a far more competitive price point.
+While the Sony Bravia 8 II steps in to replace the outgoing A95L, this time, Sony is shaking things up with a far more competitive price point.
 In fact, it's priced much more aggressively and could put real pressure on rivals like LG and Samsung.
 Traditionally, Sony's flagship OLEDs have carried a premium over the competition, but the Bravia 8 II marks a notable change in strategy.

 The 55" Bravia 8 II has an RRP of £2,500, considerably lower than the £3,000 launch price of the 55" A95L.
 The 65" version of the Bravia 8 II is set to launch at £3,000, lower than the 65" LG G5 which has an RRP of £3,299.